Bobby Riggs: Amateur career

 Riggs teamed up with Alice Marble, his Wimbledon co-champion, to win the 1940 U.S. Championships mixed doubles title.
-He lost in the 1940 U. S. Championships final to McNeill.
-Riggs won 14 tournaments in 1940 at Palm Beach, Pensacola, Miami, Augusta, U. S. Indoors, River Oaks in Houston, Cincinnati, Fox River Valley in Neenah, Western championships in Indianapolis, Seabright, Eastern grass court championships, Pacific southwest, Pacific Coast and New Orleans.
+He lost in the 1940 U.S. Championships final to McNeill.
+Riggs won 14 tournaments in 1940 at Palm Beach, Pensacola, Miami, Augusta, U.S. Indoors, River Oaks in Houston, the Cincinnati Open, Fox River Valley in Neenah, Western championships in Indianapolis, Seabright, Eastern grass court championships, Pacific southwest, Pacific Coast and New Orleans.
 At Seabright, Riggs had to come from two sets down to beat Frank Kovacs in the final.
 "Four times in the match Kovacs was one point removed from victory only to have the rampaging Riggs pull the game out.
 When the marathon ended with darkness settling over the court, a sell-out gallery stood and cheered while Bobby received the famous Seabright bowl."

+The title in Cincinnati was the fourth for Riggs, which today makes him one of only four players to win four or more titles at the tournament, the three others being George Lott, Mats Wilander and Roger Federer.
+Riggs amassed a singles record of 23-0 in his four appearances in Cincinnati.